Allen-Tildesley/examples/guide.md

 Below we use the Kolafa & Nezbeda formulae (denoted f) and estimate the results for the cut-but-not-shifted potential (denoted c) using the same corrections as in the MC codes.
+The formulae are implemented in the supplied program `eos_lj`.

 Here we compare with typical test runs from our programs using default parameters except where stated.
 Note that E/N is the total internal energy per atom, including the ideal gas part.